Biomedical and Applied SciencesSupervisor: Chandler Walker, Ph.D.

 - Internship Duties:

-- Animal handling and behavioral assessment of rats and mice will be typical for this position.
-Ability to learn to confidently handle and care for small lab animals and to possess or to develop keen observational skills are necessary.
-Opportunities to learn cell culture techniques and animal surgical approaches are also possible.
-Basic laboratory experimental techniques such as Western blot, histological staining and immunolabeling, and immunocytochemistry are also utilized and can be learned and applied during the internship.
+- Tissue labeling for cell and protein identification and localization, as well as microscopic imaging and image analysis, are key techniques used in our research.
+Some animal handling and behavioral assessment of rats and mice may be necessary for this position.
+Motivation to learn and work as a team on different components of larger projects, as well as a serious interest in developing and applying keen observation and critical thinking skills are essential.
+Opportunities to learn cell culture and animal surgical approaches are possible, and laboratory techniques including Western blot and DNA/RNA analysis are also utilized and can be learned and applied during the internship.

 - Experience in introductory basic laboratory techniques (e.g., lab notebook record keeping, pipetting) would be helpful, but not required.
-Prior experience with advanced lab techniques and animal behavioral analysis would be extremely helpful, but not a prerequisite.
+Prior experience with advanced lab techniques, animal research, and basic neuroscience would be extremely helpful, but not a prerequisite.